chunkily/mindustry-packing/README.md

 ## Sample input

-Note that current algorithm requires an exit tile and no miners can be placed on the edges 2 tiles in so you need to insert the filler tiles yourself.
+Note that current algorithm requires an exit tile and that ores be minimum 2 tiles from the edges.

 ``` text
 E.........